-Pauline/Eliza acknowledged to me on examination apart from and without the hearing of her husband, that she executed the same freely and voluntarily without fear or compulsion or under influence of her husband and that she did not wish to retract the execution ...
-34 that after Eliza "donated the money . . . under the leadership of Joseph Boston, the [church] group set to work with a will."
+Pauline/Eliza acknowledged to me on examination apart from and without the hearing of her husband, that she executed the same freely and voluntarily without fear or compulsion or under influence of her husband and that she did not wish to retract the execution . . .
+34

+In 1938, Robert Burton of the Sentinel wrote that after Eliza "donated the money . . . under the leadership of Joseph Boston, the [church] group set to work with a will."
 He described Mrs. Eliza C. Boston as "a woman who early became associated with the finest movements for moral uplift in Santa Cruz."